|HOME FEES LANDFILL TRANSFER STATIONS RECYCLE CENTRES GOVERNANCE CONTACT US|

 The Mountain View Regional Waste Management Commission has operated the Landfill site near Didsbury since November 2004.
 The Mountain View Regional Waste Landfill is located two kilometres northwest of the Town of Didsbury.
-The Commission operates the landfill under registration approval of Alberta Environment.
-The approval authorizes the disposal of Class II and Class III waste in isolated cells.
+The Commission operates the landfill under an approval from Alberta Environment.
+The approval authorizes the disposal of Class II waste in isolated cells.

-Site construction began in October 2004 with the installation of an engineered liner; a leachate collection system; a surface drainage retention pond, and monitoring wells.
+Site construction began in October 2004 with the installation of an engineered liner; a leachate collection system; surface drainage retention ponds, and monitoring wells.
 The landfill requires ongoing capital cell expansion to accommodate waste volumes.

-All solid waste generated within the County is accepted at the landfill and all solid waste accepted at Commission Transfer Sites is hauled with Commission trucks to the landfill.
+All solid waste generated within the County is accepted at the landfill and all solid waste accepted at Commission Transfer Sites is hauled to the landfill.

 We make it easy for you

 The following materials are banned from disposal at our sites:

 |© www.mountainviewwaste.ca||1414 - 16 Street, Didsbury, Alberta T0M 0W0 403-335-4901||WINDSOR GRAPHICS|